 A full psychological assessment refers to a collection of tests that mental health professionals conduct on a client.
 For starters, they may ask the latter to answer a set of questionnaires aiming to evaluable someone’s thinking pattern, emotions, and behaviors.
 Then, they may interview the person and ask for their medical records while observing them.

 I realized two things after that eye-opening conversation with my father.
 One, I felt mad respect for Dad for putting up with such a mentally stressful job.
-No matter how lonely he might have gotten, he stayed put to give us all an incredible life.
+No matter how lonely he might have gotten, he stayed put into giving us all an incredible life.
 Two, it showed me the value of providing comprehensive psychological services to people who worked hard to provide us with oil for our stoves, cars, and electricity.